M66B/FairEmail/docs/FAQ-pt-rBR.md

 * *a enviar*: enviando mensagens
 * *a checar*: checando se a mensagens existe
 * *regra*: executando uma regra no texto do corpo

-Operações são processadas somente quando há uma conexão com o servidor de e-mail ou quando é feita a sincronização manual.
-Veja também [esse FAQ](#user-content-faq16).
+* *expunge*: permanently delete messages

+Operations are processed only when there is a connection to the email server or when manually synchronizing.
+See also [this FAQ](#user-content-faq16).

 <br />

 <a name="faq4"></a>
-**(4) Como posso usar um certificado de seguranã inválido / senha em branco / conexão de texto simples?**
+**(4) How can I use an invalid security certificate / empty password / plain text connection?**

 *...
-Não confiável ... não está no certificado ...*
+Untrusted ... not in certificate ...*
 <br />
 *...
-Certificado de segurança inválido (Não foi possível verificar a identidade do servidor) ...*
+Invalid security certificate (Can't verify identity of server) ...*

 This can be caused by using an incorrect host name, so first double check the host name in the advanced identity/account settings (tap Manual setup and more options).
 Please see the documentation of the email provider about the right host name.